 Inspired by the red carpet, we return to glamour.
 With pops of red and smoky cosmetic colors, we created a suave and sexy vision for this wedding design.
-This concept would include lacquer black, mirrored finishes and the allure of a luscious red glass that can only be summed up in one word: LIPSTICK.
+This concept would include lacquer black, mirrored finishes, and the allure of a luscious red glass that can only be summed up in one word: LIPSTICK.

-The three things that came to mind for us in creating this experience was the glamour of old Hollywood, the world’s most decadent Monte Carlo Casino and, of course, Grace Kelly.
+The three things that came to mind for us in creating this experience were the glamour of old Hollywood, the world’s most decadent Monte Carlo Casino and, of course, Grace Kelly.
 This evening-inspired design was to be lavish, yet fun, elegant and sophisticated, contemporary and sexy!

 The ceremony would be sleek and tailored.
 We created a dramatic ceremony aisle with crystal chandelier lamps that featured black string shades.
 Placing these on mirrored cubes, we could emphasize the height of the walls, which were draped in luxurious silver with black velvet burnout damask fabrics.
-Along the walls we placed oversized mirrors to visually expand the space.
+Along the walls, we placed oversized mirrors to visually expand the space.
 We also incorporated subtle uplighting along the damask walls to add another layer of dimension.
 Guests would be seated on striking black gloss Louis Chairs with a bold red damask patterned program on each chair.
-The eye striking and signature piece was the red polka-dot aisle runner we bought off the bolt at Mood Designer Fabrics in New York City, which is famous from the TV show, “Project Runway.”
+The eye-striking and signature piece was the red polka-dot aisle runner we bought off the bolt at Mood Designer Fabrics in New York City, which is famous from the TV show, “Project Runway.”
 Utilizing juxtaposition throughout the design elements we were able to carry out this classic, yet modern feel.

 For the focal point of the altar, we created a stunning backdrop from a custom twelve-foot ice wall with an intricate scroll motif.
 To accentuate the altar, we incorporated gloss white trumpet vases and a silver leaf cypress table.
 On each trumpet vase sat the stylized floral, which featured mounds of red roses and other lavish floral in deep reds while a collection of silver and clear candle holders would accent the altar.